Biden to showcase Baltimore as fertile ground for his agenda

 Many Americans have seen the poverty, crime, political corruption and vacant row houses on TV shows such as HBO’s “The Wire.”
 The unrest following the 2015 death of Freddie Gray from injuries in a police van helped to propel a national movement for respecting the rights and lives of Black Americans.

-A big part of Biden’s pitch is that he succeeded on a bipartisan infrastructure deal, whereas Trump failed despite routinely hosting infrastructure weeks.
-His predecessor never delivered for the country’s cities and ports, Biden said Tuesday during a virtual event hosted by the Democratic National Committee.
+A big part of Biden’s pitch is that he succeeded on a bipartisan infrastructure deal, whereas Trump failed.

+Biden said Tuesday a virtual event hosted by the Democratic National Committee that Trump never delivered for the country’s cities and ports.

 “So it was left to us,” he said.
 “We got the job done.”